Published February 2021

 3. Directly observe clinical procedure: Ideally, the simulation training closely precedes (hours to days) the clinical procedure, allowing for maximal opportunity to reinforce the learning in a clinical setting.
 However, this is often not possible.
 Either way, the learner should watch the clinical procedure video beforehand and verbally review the steps of the clinical checklist before starting the procedure.
 Again, one of the most important and often overlooked steps is the learner's correct identification and demonstration of an appropriate indication.
 It is important to educate the patient on the value of physical therapy in providing more long-term, sustainable benefits to the procedure.

-- Ask them to fill out this 1-page worksheet on the indications and technical steps to the clinical procedure. (coming soon)
+2. Fill out this 1-page worksheet on the indications and technical steps to the clinical procedure. (coming soon)

 Lidocaine 1% (5cc)